-So, you’ve spent the last year prepping your preschooler for pre-k or kinder, and now we’re headed into summer.
+You’ve spent the last year prepping your preschooler for pre-k or kinder, and now we’re headed into summer.
 Do you have enough alphabet activities to prevent the “summer slide?”
-These summer alphabet activities will help keep your preschooler practicing (and remembering) his letters all summer long!
+These sunglasses matching cards will keep summer learning fun!

 At first glance, this may just look like a single summer alphabet activity, but I’m actually offering five different ways to practice letter matching and letter identification with just this one printable.
 Be sure to read all about those extra letter activities!